spramij/cs2005/README.md

 such as it should
 > ideally be of sufficient quality to serve as the foundation of an evolutionary architecture

-Hence, this repo is going to contain the basic behind-the-scene code for our system.
+Hence, this branch contains the basic behind-the-scenes framework for our system.
-It will be heavily inspired from the modules discussed in Assign2.
+It implements the Profile class, the (run)Data class, a basic system for Challenges.

-The key aspects of it at this point are profiles, and run_data.
+These are to be considered as the "base core functionality" of the system.

 ***